From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Introduction

 \subsection{Discrete-time Trajectory Estimation}

-Different from the stochastic modeling of the state process, deterministic Markov-jump models, namely no random variable $\mathbf{w}_k$ in \eqref{eq:Markov}, have been used in the so-called shadowing filters/smoothers \cite{Judd09failure,Stemler09,Zaitouny19}, moving horizon estimator \cite{Michalska95,Rao03} and Gauss-Newton filter \cite{Morrison2012tracking, Nadjiasngar13}.
+\SPrevis{There are various SSM-based studies that recursively estimate the discrete-time-series state set based on the measurement sequence.
+Typically, it is given by a trajectory of a prescribed dynamical model such that the output of the model best fits a series of measurements.
+This is often referred to generally as data assimilation which have found many applications \citep{Wang13, Rosenthal17,Carrassi18}.} Different from the stochastic modeling of the state process, deterministic Markov-jump models, namely using no random variable $\mathbf{w}_k$ in \eqref{eq:Markov}, have been used in the so-called shadowing filters/smoothers \citep{Judd09failure,Zaitouny19}, moving horizon estimator \citep{Michalska95,Rao03} and Gauss-Newton filter \citep{Morrison2012tracking, Nadjiasngar13}.
+In particular, the Gauss-Newton filter that models the state transition by a deterministic differential equation is Cram\'{e}r-Rao consistent (providing minimum variance) \citep{Morrison2012tracking}.
 These approaches, mainly designed for some specific systems, avoid the difficulties to accurately model the process noises and are advantageous in handling constraints and measurement singularities.
-These approaches, however, still rely heavily on the Markov-jump model, which is essentially vulnerable to target maneuvering and unknown input (e.g., non-zero acceleration in the context of target tracking).
-To handle unknown inputs/noises in the motion of the target, an alternative is the minimum model error estimator \cite{Mook88,Crassidis97} which, different from the classic KF, requires no a-priori statistics on the form of the model error but determines it as a part of the solution.
+They, however, still rely heavily on the Markov-jump model, which is essentially vulnerable to target maneuvering and unknown input (e.g., non-zero acceleration in the context of target tracking).
+To handle unknown inputs/noises in the motion of the target, an alternative is the minimum model error estimator \citep{Mook88,Crassidis97} which, different from the classic KF, requires no a-priori statistics on the form of the model error but determines it as a part of the solution.

-\revis{ In the multi-target case, by adding an unique label to each target, the target trajectory can be consequently given by the time-series labelled states \cite{Delong12,Vo19multiscan}.
-Despite its promising performance, an insightful discussion on the optimality of linking discrete-time points is given in \cite{Chen18}.
-Another relevant approach models the trajectories of a random number of targets as a random finite set (RFS) to be estimated \cite{Garcia-Fernandez19}.
-Compared to the point-state RFS, trajectory RFS requires much higher computation.}
+\revis{ In the multi-target case, by adding an unique label to each target, the target trajectory can be consequently given by the time-series labelled states \citep{Delong12,Vo19multiscan}.
+Despite its promising performance, an insightful discussion on the optimality of linking discrete-time points is given in \citep{Chen18}.
+Another relevant approach models the trajectories of a random number of targets as a random finite set (RFS) to be estimated \citep{Garcia-Fernandez19}.
+Compared to the point-state RFS, the trajectory RFS requires much higher computation and needs to solve the problem of trajectories of different lengths in the same RFS.}